varnishcache/varnish-cache/doc/sphinx/tutorial/putting_varnish_on_port_80.rst

 Put Varnish on port 80
 ----------------------

-Until now we've been running with Varnish on a high port, for testing purposes.
-You probably don't want to do this in the long term so let's put Varnish on port 80.
+Until now we've been running with Varnish on a high port, which is great for testing purposes.
+Lets put Varnish on the default HTTP port.

 First we stop varnish::